DETAILED ACTION

 2) receiving, by a1) the processor through the interaction interface, a first input comprising a first patient attribute of the patient and a second input corresponding to the radiation therapy treatment of the patient;

-3) creating, by a1) the processor, a prompt containing the first patient attribute of the patient and the radiation therapy treatment of the patient in a text format according to a prompt template stored c) in memory identifying specific locations to insert patient attributes and inputs corresponding to radiation therapy treatments within the prompt;
+3) generating, by a1) the processor, a prompt containing the first patient attribute of the patient and the radiation therapy treatment of the patient in a text format according to a prompt template stored c) in memory identifying locations corresponding to data types within the prompt, a first data type of the fist input, and a second data type of the second input;

 wherein d) the large language model is trained using text of a set of transcriptions of a set of tumor board meetings or radiotherapy treatment planning processes for a set of previously implemented radiation therapy treatments and a hierarchy of tasks associated with generating treatment plans;